International Property Consultancy

 To apply for residency, proof of the investment/s must be provided along with a Property Registry Filing Certificate.
 Should this certificate not yet be available, then the notarised deeds (and proof) that the deeds have been submitted to the Property Registry must be provided.
 Investment/s to qualify for the Visa can be comprised of one (or even several) of the following type of investment/s;

 Residential, rural, touristic, commercial, office (or) industrial nature.
 Rustic land, rural land, building land, development land (and/or) buildings under construction.
 Investors must use at least €500,000 from their own funds (and) the funds must originate from transparent sources that comply with all existing EU legislation on money laundering.
-Above this €500,000 threshold, there is no upper limit to debt financing (e.g) subject to any investor/s arranging a bank mortgage in Spain.
+Above this €500,000 threshold, there is no upper limit to debt financing (e.g) subject to those investor/s arranging a bank mortgage in Spain.

 You must not be listed as an undesirable person in Spain.